 This is the ultimate guide to Microsoft Flight Simulator VR, including how to setup and play, tips, and information.
-Learn everything about Microsoft’s newest Flight Simulator game which has launched to critical acclaim and is the most accurate flight sim today.
+Learn everything about Microsoft’s newest Flight Simulator game which has been critically acclaimed and is the most accurate flight sim today.

 In this guide, we take a look at:

-- Why the new Flight Simulator game is so amazing
+• Why the Microsoft Flight Simulator (MSFS) game is so amazing

-- What headsets are supported by the game
+• What VR headsets are supported by the game

 Check out Microsoft Flight Simulator and 24 other games in our best PC VR games list.